Crime in Russia: Recent years

 Recently, from 2001, the number of murders and suicides in Russia have dropped by 80%.

 By region

 2017 was a very good year for Moscow, which saw the lowest number of crimes (140,000) in a decade.
-[1] Theft, burglary and armed robbery dropped up to 38 percent since the previous year, while the murder rate dropped by 10 percent.
+Theft, burglary and armed robbery dropped down to 38 percent since the previous year, while the murder rate dropped by 10 percent.
 Crime statistics of Moscow for 1995 included a total of 93,560 cases of crime, of which 18,500 were white-collar crimes, an increase of 8.3% over 1994.

 The majority of car thefts were reported from Moscow and Saint Petersburg, which increased through the first half of the 1990s.
 In Moscow an estimated fifty cars were stolen per day, with the estimated yearly total for Russia between 100,000 and 150,000.

 Alcohol and crime

 In the early 1980s, an estimated "two-thirds of murders and violent crimes were committed by intoxicated persons; and drunk drivers were responsible for 14,000 traffic deaths and 60,000 serious traffic injuries".
 In 1995, about three quarters of those arrested for homicide were under the influence of alcohol.

 A 1997 report published in the Journal of Family Violence, found that among male perpetrators of spousal homicide, 60–75% of offenders had been drinking before the incident.
 In a 2004 study of domestic violence in the Central Black Earth Region of Russia, 77% of offenders of violent crime towards family members were frequent drinkers - 12% engaged in regular binge drinking three or four times a month, 30% three times a week or more, and 35% every day or almost every day.